-Welcome to Physical Science 111 — General Course I. Class meets from 8:00 am until 2:00 pm on Saturday in Room 3833.
-Class begins August 25th.
+Welcome to Physical Science 111 — General Course I. Class meets from 8:30 am until 10:50 am on Monday and Wednesday in Room 3833.
+Class begins January 13th.
 This is a general science course for non-science majors.
 We spend the first half of the course studying Geology.
 We then divide the remaining time between the study of Meteorology (weather) and Astronomy.

 Course Catalog Description

 PHYSICAL SCIENCE 076 0111 - General Course I - Physical Science

 Introduction to the scientific method, astronomy, geology, meteorology.
 Writing assignments, as appropriate to the discipline, are part of the course.
 Credit Hours: 4, 3 lecture hours and 2 lab hours per week based on sixteen weeks.

 Prof J. Walker

 Office: 3824/3826 (Main Office)